Multicolor NuMex Easter ornamental peppers on a prep counter

 Best Ways to Cook with Numex Easter Peppers

-Pickled & Fermented
+Pickled

 The mild-sweet flavor profile here is genuinely useful.
-Despite sitting at cayenne-level heat, NuMex Easter doesn't carry the sharp, almost metallic edge that some high-SHU annuums do.
+Despite sitting at mild ornamental heat, NuMex Easter doesn't carry the sharp, almost metallic edge that some high-SHU annuums do.
 The sweetness softens the burn's arrival, which means you can use more of it before the heat becomes the only thing you taste.

 Fresh pods in their yellow or orange stage work well sliced into salsas or quick pickles, where the color contrast alone earns them a spot.
 Red-ripe pods concentrate both heat and sweetness - good candidates for drying and grinding into a powder that pulls double duty as a garnish and a seasoning.